mdaveijk/S3-Portfolio/README.md

 ## 2.1 Web Application (LO1)

 This learning outcome covers the five key elements of developing a web application: **frontend, distributed communication, backend, data persistence, and user experience**.
-In both the current and last semester, I wrote a large document detailing how I applied the five elements of this learning outcome to my projects, including the group project of last semester.
+In both the current and last semester, I wrote a large document detailing how I applied these five elements to my projects, including the group project of last semester.

 Furthermore, to make a well informed decision, I conducted a thorough comparison of the three most popular frontend frameworks during the last semester.
 The details of this research can be found in the following section **[2.1.2 Last Semester](#212-last-semester)**.